thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 extension (see {{Section 6 of RFC6066}}) in its ClientHello to signal the set of trust anchors it supports.

-{{RFC4210}} assumes the presence of a shared directory service for certificate retrieval.
+{{-cmp}} assumes the presence of a shared directory service for certificate retrieval.
 In constrained or isolated IoT environments, this assumption does not hold.
 Trust anchors are often distributed via firmware updates or fetched periodically using certificate management protocols, such as EST (e.g., the /cacerts endpoint).